 - 1/4 teaspoon baking soda (optional; see notes)

 - 1 tablespoon chocolate chips plus a few extra for sprinkling on top

-- Conversely, microwave for 1 minute 45 seconds to 2 1/2 minutes, or until the top of the oatmeal is slightly firm to the touch.
+Conversely, microwave for approximately 1 minute and 45 seconds, or until the top of the oatmeal is slightly firm to the touch.
 (If microwaved too long, the oatmeal will become tough.
 Check on the early side until you know how long this takes in your microwave, extending the time if your microwave tends to cook more slowly.)